Tony1023/tUtorSearCher/README.md

 # tUtorSearCher
 A revolutionary new app that connects USC Viterbi students, tutor to tutee.

+## How to Run and Generate Test Reports (with Coverage)
+- Sync gradle
+- Open file `build.gradle` for app
+- Click the play button next to `task jacocoTestReport`
+- The reports can be found in `app/build/reports`.
+Coverage can be found in `/app/build/reports/coverage/debug/index.html`.
+- Yes, these web pages are generated

 ## How to Run:

 ### Requirements: